-The production of millstones in Hyllestad started over 1,000 years ago, and used to be a major industry employing up to 1,000 people.
-Millstones were exported to Danish and Baltic areas and the western islands.
-Many of the crosses to be seen along the coast are made of millstones from Hyllestad, including the crosses in Eivindvik and Korssund.
+The production of millstones in Hyllestad started over 1,000 years ago, and used to be a major industry, employing up to 1,000 people.
+Millstones were exported to Denmark and to the Baltic, as well as to the western islands.
+Many of the crosses along the coast are made of millstones from Hyllestad, including the crosses in Eivindvik and Korssund.

-The park offers nature trails that visualise the history of the industry, with debris and broken product as well as half-carved stones still not separated from the rock surface.
+Kvernsteinparken offers nature trails that present the history of the industry, with debris and broken product as well as half-carved stones still not separated from the rock surface.
 There are guided tours in summer.
 The park has been nominated for inclusion on the UNESO world heritage list.

 There are many islands for you to discover along the coast of Western Norway.
-The waters near Askvoll are blessed with some of he most attractive islands in the region, and it is possible to join a guided cruise amongst those islands.
+The waters near Askvoll are blessed with some of the most attractive islands in the region, and it is possible to join a guided cruise among those.

-If you hike up Kinnaklova, a famous sailing mark, your reward is a breathtaking view over the sea.
+Take a hike up Kinnaklova, a famous sailing landmark, for breathtaking view over the sea.

 Locals consider Svanøy to be the "jewel of Sunnfjord" – and this beautiful emerald island enchants every visitor.
 Exploring the trails and narrow roads on foot, you will soon see why people have thrived here for over 4,000 years.
 For more than a thousand years Svanøy was a seat of worldly and religious power.

-Beside the churchyard stands St Olav’s cross, inscribed with runes in the tenth century.
-Svanøy has many relics from the early nineteenth century, when the islanders were fervent followers of lay preacher Hans Nielsen Hauge.
+Beside the churchyard stands St Olav's cross, inscribed with runes from the 10th century.
+Svanøy has many relics from the early 19th century, when the islanders were fervent followers of lay preacher Hans Nielsen Hauge.

 Join a guided tour of Svanøy estate and the deer farm.
 Svanøy is an enjoyable boat ride from Florø.

-You may go to Kalvåg for lunch, which specialises in local food.
-After lunch you can head back to Florø, or you can go by ferry to Kjelkenes and from there to Florø.
+You may go to Kalvåg for lunch, where you find Knutholmen, which specialises in local food.
+After lunch you can head back straight to Florø, or you can take the ferry to Kjelkenes and from there continue on to Florø.

 The fishing community of Kalvåg is situated far out with the North Sea as its neighbour in the west and Stad to the north.
 Here you will find one of the best preserved fishing villages in Western Norway.

-Around the bay lie sea houses clustered together and full of atmosphere.
-You can visit the old herring salting houses, go for a walk along the open air art exhibition or just enjoy the atmosphere.
+Around the bay lies a cluster of picturesque sea houses.
+You can visit the old herring salting houses, go for a walk along the open-air art exhibition or just soak up the atmosphere.

-Visit the local galleries, and have a look at the art and the crafts you can find in Kalvåg.
+Visit the local galleries and have a look at the art and crafts you can find in Kalvåg.
 The shops offer unique products.
 Kalvåg is also famous for its excellent seafood.